What Is Assessment For Learning And Why Is It Still Important For Your Teaching?

 How is assessment for learning different from other forms of assessment?

-The key difference between assessment for learning and assessment of learning, or formative and summative assessment, is that the goal of assessment for learning is to monitor student’s learning to provide ongoing feedback that can be used by the teacher to improve their teaching and by the students to improve their learning.
+Assessment for learning is the essence of formative assessment where summative assessment is considered assessment of learning.
+One of the key distinctions of assessment for learning is that its goal to monitor student’s learning to provide ongoing feedback that can be used by the teacher to improve their teaching and by the students to improve their learning.
 In contrast, the goal of assessment of learning is to evaluate the student’s learning at the end of a block of work, against a standard benchmark.

 Exit tickets can be used by teachers to get ongoing feedback from the students to inform their teaching.
 In our one to one online maths tuition, pupils answer post-session questions.
 Their responses inform the next selection of lessons.
 This ensures that their learning journey with Third Space Learning is personalised and focused on their individual learning gaps.